Boosting the financial wellness for employees

 Goals

-PayLik needed a UX designer who can bring their solution to life, but not only helping out with the visual part, but also contribute to creating a comprehensive planning to align the product vision with business goals, helping out with reviewing the roadmap, prioritizing features and suggesting new ones.
+PayLik needed a Product designer who can bring their solution to life, not only helping out with the visual part, but by contributing to a comprehensive plan that aligns the product vision with business goals.
+This included reviewing the roadmap, prioritizing features, and suggesting new ones.
+Additionally, key objectives were to decrease onboarding time per user, reduce usability complaints, and ensure a mobile-first experience for employees.

-As a fresh startup, their goal was also to create a robust and sustainable design system that would allow scalable in product development while reflecting their brand identity.
+As a fresh startup, their goal was also to create a robust and sustainable design system that would support scalable product development while maintaining a strong brand identity.

 Challenges

-This time it wasn’t about a retention problem, or lacking of vision.. it was about a real world fundamental problem : time.
-We had a lot (i mean a looot!) on the table to build within a deadline that felt impossible at the beginning, we were compelled to adapt, sometimes skipping steps to stay on track.
+This time it wasn’t about a retention problem, or lack of vision.. it was about a real world fundamental problem : time.
+We had a lot (I mean a looot!) on the table to build within a deadline that felt impossible at the beginning, we were compelled to adapt, sometimes skipping steps to stay on track.

 Another major challenge was designing a coherent, user-friendly experience for two distinct user groups: Employees and HR teams.
 This required prioritizing the mobile view for employees and the web view for HR teams, while ensuring the app that required minimal effort for users to navigate and achieve their tasks.